Randall, Page & Bruch, P.C. – Attorneys at Law

 Family abuse applies to victims of the abuser’s family and household members, including:

-• Spouses, regardless of whether they reside in the same home as the abuser
+• Spouses, whether or not they reside in the same home as the abuser.

-• Former spouses, regardless of whether they currently reside in the same home as the abuser
+• Former spouses, whether or not they currently reside in the same home as the abuser.

-• Parents, stepparents, children, stepchildren, brothers, sisters, half-brothers, half-sisters, grandchildren or grandparents, regardless of whether they live in the same household as the abuser
+• Parents, step-parents, children, step-children, brothers, sisters, half-brothers, half-sisters, grandchildren, or grandparents, regardless of whether or not they live in the same household as the abuser.

-We want to point out that this definition of family abuse and the issuance of protective orders will apply in cases involving children when the parents are not married as well.
+We want to point out that this definition of family abuse and the issuance of protective orders will apply in cases involving children but where the parents are not married.
 This can affect those who:

 • Have a child in common

-• Have cohabitated with one another within the last 12 months
+• Anyone that has cohabitated within the last 12 months

-• Are children who have resided in the same home as a cohabitating parent within the previous 12 months
+• Any child that resided in the same home as a cohabitating parent within the previous 12 months

 In Virginia, the courts are authorized by law to issue three types of protective orders when dealing with family abuse allegations.
-These include emergency protective orders, preliminary protective orders and protective orders.
+This includes emergency protective orders, preliminary protective orders, and protective orders.

 Emergency Protective Orders

 These orders can be obtained 24 hours a day, every day of the week.
 That is an incredibly important aspect for anyone to understand because emergency issues often arise outside of normal business operating hours.
-Emergency protective orders can be issued by any circuit court, general district court, juvenile and domestic relations court or magistrate.
+Emergency protective orders can be issued by any circuit court, a general district court, juvenile and domestic relations courts, or any magistrate.

 These orders can be based solely on the statements you make to law enforcement or the magistrate and do not require any additional evidence.
-However, these issues expire automatically at 11:59 p.m. on the third day following issuance (unless the court is not in session on that third day, then the order will expire the following day).
-In order to continue a protective order, you will need to file a petition for a preliminary protective order in the juvenile and domestic relations court for the jurisdiction that issued the emergency protective order.
+However, these issues expire automatically at 11:59 PM on the third day following issuance (unless the court is not in session on that third day, then the order will expire the following day).
+In order to continue a protective order, you will need to file a petition in the Juvenile and Domestic Relations Court for the jurisdiction that issued the emergency protective order, for a preliminary protective order.

 Preliminary Protective Orders